OlehNoskov/weather-fetcher/weather-fetcher/README.md

 karaf@root()> feature:install weather-fetcher-features
 ```

+OR

-Or you can update org.apache.karaf.features.cfg in karaf folder: etc/org.apache.karaf.features.cfg
+you can update org.apache.karaf.features.cfg in karaf folder like this file 'etc/org.apache.karaf.features.cfg'
-which is located in current module
+which is located in current module.